rlongdragon/golly-save-image/README.md

 # golly-save-image
 I updated this plugin.
-The PIL originally used by this plugin only supports python2.7.
-Golly now use versions above python3.0, so I updated the database used by this plugin to Pillow
+The PIL package originally used by this plugin only supports python2.7.
+Golly now use versions above python3.0, so I updated the package used by this plugin to Pillow

 # Pre-work before use
 1. You need to download python first, the version must be above 3.0